christiandrey/dokku-env-gen/README.md

 # dokku-env-gen
-Generates an `.env` file from environment variables for use in the docker build stage
+Generates an `.env` file from environment variables for use in the docker build stage.